-Minxcon is not aware of further permits required to undertake exploration activities at the claims.
+Minxcon is not aware of further permits required or under application to undertake exploration activities at the claims.

 Item 4 (h) - OTHER SIGNIFICANT FACTORS AND RISKS

 Once development activities for mining commence, communities north of North Pit will need to be resettled elsewhere, as they are currently within the claims area.